ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The NS RRsets carry the Public Authoritative Servers of the DOI.
 Their associated NAME MUST be the Registered Homenet Domain.

-The TTL and RDATA are those expected to be published on the Public Homenet Zone.
-Note that the TTL SHOULD be set following the resolver's guide line {{?I-D.ietf-dnsop-ns-revalidation}} {{?I-D.ietf-dnsop-dnssec-validator-requirements}} with a TTL not exceeding those of the NS.
+In addition to the considerations above about default TTL, the HNA SHOULD take care to not pick a TTL larger than the parent NS, based upon resolver's guide lines: {{?I-D.ietf-dnsop-ns-revalidation}} and {{?I-D.ietf-dnsop-dnssec-validator-requirements}}.
 The RRsets of Type A and AAAA MUST have their NAME matching the NSDNAME of one of the NS RRsets.

 Upon receiving the response, the HNA MUST validate format and properties of the SOA, NS and A or AAAA RRsets.
 If an error occurs, the HNA MUST stop proceeding and MUST log an error.
 Otherwise, the HNA builds the Public Homenet Zone by setting the MNAME value of the SOA as indicated by the  SOA provided by the AXFR response.
-The HNA SHOULD set the value of NAME, REFRESH, RETRY, EXPIRE and MINIMUM of the SOA to those provided by the AXFR response.
+The HNA MUST not exceed the values of NAME, REFRESH, RETRY, EXPIRE and MINIMUM of the SOA to those provided by the AXFR response.
 The HNA MUST insert the NS and corresponding A or AAAA RRset in its Public Homenet Zone.
 The HNA MUST ignore other RRsets.

 If an error message is returned by the DM, the HNA MUST proceed as a regular DNS resolution.
 Error messages SHOULD be logged for further analysis.
 If the resolution does not succeed, the outsourcing operation is aborted and the HNA MUST close the Control Channel.